biona001/gnomAD.jl/README.md

 ## Trouble shooting

 + `PyCall.jl` cannot find `hail` and `numpy` even though I installed them?
 Julia's `PyCall.jl` by default installs its own local copy of python that is different than the system default.
-Thus, after installing `PyCall.jl`, I had to change `ENV["PYTHON"] = "PATH OF PYTHON EXECUTABLE"` and rebuild `PyCall.jl` via `using Pkg; Pkg.build("PyCall")`.
+Thus, after installing `PyCall.jl`, within Julia I had to do `ENV["PYTHON"] = "PATH OF PYTHON EXECUTABLE"` and rebuild `PyCall.jl` via `using Pkg; Pkg.build("PyCall")`.
 This will point the python version in `PyCall.jl` to be the default python on your system.
 + `Intel MKL FATAL ERROR: Cannot load libmkl_intel_thread.dylib` Try following suggestions in [this post](https://github.com/JuliaPy/PyPlot.jl/issues/315).
 In particular, the following worked for me:
 ```julia